MatthiasMuc/Predict-Stock-with-RNN/README.md

 - Which method to be used for feature selection
 - Shall optimization of hyperparameters with Optuna be done
 ## Execution
-Start the execution og the notebook - that's it!
+Start the execution of the notebook - that's it!
 Several graphs will be generated inside the notebook.
 Results will be written, as described above.